chibisnorlax/acnhbeginners/walkthrough/day 2.md

   - 30 **Iron Nuggets**
 - To obtain all types of wood, hit trees with your flimsy or stone axe, if you have a regular axe this will work too, but it will also cut the tree down.
 - To obtain iron nuggets, hit the large rocks you see around your island.
 They tend to be the most difficult to obtain.
 We recommend reading [here](https://chibisnorlax.github.io/acnhfaq/island-life/#how-can-i-get-8-hits-from-a-rock) to see how to get the most material drops out of your rocks.
-- Timmy will not take materials from you unless you have the full 30 he is asking for, so don't worry about coming back to talk to him until you've collected 30 of a material.
+- Timmy will not take materials from you unless you have the full 30 he is asking for, so don't worry about coming back to talk to him until you've collected 30 of any one material.
 - This quest does not have to be completed in one day.
 In fact, it may take you awhile to gather all the materials you need.
 But if you want more, you're in luck, Tom Nook is going to give you a free **Nook Miles Ticket**, which will allow you to visit a mystery island and gather more materials.

 ## Complete your first Mystery Tour